5 Reasons Self-Directed IRAs Might Not Be for You

 You’re looking for a set it and forget it investment

 If your goal is to be a passive investor, a Self-Directed IRA is the opposite of what you want.
-Managing a Self-Directed IRA requires active engagement with the investment process, and continuous research (see Due Diligence) to boot.
+Managing a self-directed IRA requires active engagement with the investment process, and continuous research to boot.

-Unlike other retirement fund providers that select investments for you, SDIRA custodians do little if anything without an account-holder’s direction.
+Unlike other retirement fund providers that select investments for you, self-directed IRA administrator do little if anything without an account-holder’s direction.
 The SDIRA provider’s functions are limited primarily to executing approved transactions, tax reporting, and recordkeeping—everything else is up to the account holder.

 You’re not in it for the long haul